• Skip to primary navigation

 Pick your Apple

 The apple component can be either red or green.
 Your choice.
-Red will be adding more sweetness, green more tart.
+Red will add more sweetness, and green more tart.
 I chose a green Granny Smith for its tartness since I already had the sweetness coming from the fennel.

 cabbage-fennel-apple-slaw apples